manuelconceicao/CodeNotes/topics/qualityassurance/qualityassurance.md

 - Based on inspection
 - Takes defect out
 - After it is developed

-# What is the difference between QA and software testing (QC mainly)?

 | QA | Testing |
 | :---: | :---------: |